caioluna/caioluna/README.md

 I'm a front-end developer, from São Paulo - Brasil.

-I am currently delving into the world of ReactJS and eager for a carreer oportunity the area.
+I am currently delving into the world of ReactJS and eager for a carreer oportunity in the area.

-I am also very passionate about design, shapes and colors so you will find projects related to CSS too.
+I am also very passionate about design, shapes and colors so you will find a few challenges related to CSS too.

 ---